Meta-learning-based percussion transcription and $t\bar{a}la$ identification from low-resource audio: Proposed Method

 where, $C$ is the number of classes, $\hat{y_i}$ is the predicted output, and $y_i$ is the ground truth for $i^{th}$ time frame for class $c$, i.e., 0 or 1 and $ w_c \in \mathbb{R}^{+}$ is inversely proportional to the total number of time frames in training data corresponding to each class $c$.

+After obtaining the frame-wise class predictions from the model, a post-processing step is applied to refine the output and extract onset times.
+This involves two stages.
+First, label smoothing is performed to correct short-term inconsistencies: for any frame $t \in [1, T-2]$, if the predicted class at $t$ differs from those at $t-1$ and $t+1$, but the labels at $t-1$ and $t+1$ are identical, then the label at $t$ is updated to match the surrounding frames, i.e., $Y_c[t] \leftarrow Y_c[t-1]$.
+Here, $T$ denotes the total number of time frames.
+Second, onset frames are identified as the time points where the predicted class changes between consecutive frames, i.e., $Y_c[t] \ne Y_c[t-1]$.
+These frame indices are then converted to onset times using the known frame rate, providing precise temporal localization of stroke events.

-Post-processing is applied to these predictions in two steps: First, if the predicted class label of $frame_{i-1}$ and $frame_{i+1}$ are the same but different from the class label of frame $frame_{i}$ then the class label of $frame_{i}$ is changed to match $frame_{i-1}$ and $frame_{i+1}$.
-In the second step, the frame where the class label changes from one class to another is identified as the onset frame for the new class.
-All onset frames in the test sample are identified, and the temporal locations of the onsets are calculated from these frames. \paragraph{Proposed Transcription Method - 2 (PTM2)} This method is similar to the method discussed in Section \ref {PTM1}, utilizing the same CRNN model architecture and training procedure.
+\paragraph{Proposed Transcription Method - 2 (PTM2)} This method is similar to the method discussed in Section \ref {PTM1}, utilizing the same CRNN model architecture and training procedure.
 However, it adopts a different target vector methodology, similar to that in \cite {D3, D5}.
-The targets are represented as one-hot encoded vectors, with $Y_i\in \ {0,1} ^ {C \times T} $, where $C$ denotes the number of predefined stroke classes.
+The targets are represented as one-hot encoded vectors, with $Y_i\in \ {\{0,1\}} ^ {C \times T} $, where $C$ denotes the number of predefined stroke classes.
 In this method, only the onset frame of a particular class is assigned for that class, while all non-onset frames are assigned to the `No-stroke' class.
 During the training phase, the model parameters are randomly initialized and updated using the stochastic gradient descent algorithm, as described by Equation (\ref{gd_algo}).
 A weighted cross-entropy loss function is employed as indicated by Equation (\ref{wtd ce loss}).